 The paper concluded that the performance of urban spaces was not due to the accumulative performances of all walls but rather due to the combination specific effective walls in response to the interactive variations shading patterns concerning daily pedestrian activities.
 Any large shallow urban space could be segmented into multiples of the recommended typologies by a vertical landscape.

 It is the first study that identified the expansion limit of the urban space that maintains feasible shades for the pedestrian.
 A further value of this study is establishing guidelines to the urban designers for the effective configurations of the urban space in terms of shading.
 These guidelines could be utilized in the design of the futuristic urban space and provide amendments to the existing urban space.

-Khudhayer, W., Shaaban, A. and Abdul Sukor, N. (2019), "Optimization of the shading efficiency in the urban spaces in hot arid climate regions", Archnet-IJAR, Vol. 13 No. 2, pp. 444-458. https://doi.org/10.1108/ARCH-12-2018-0038
+Khudhayer, W.A., Shaaban, A.K. and Abdul Sukor, N.S.
+(2019), "Optimization of the shading efficiency in the urban spaces in hot arid climate regions", Archnet-IJAR, Vol. 13 No. 2, pp. 444-458. https://doi.org/10.1108/ARCH-12-2018-0038

 Emerald Publishing Limited